Intellectual Property Law Research

 LAW JD 733

 Intellectual property is a multi-faceted area of practice where it is especially important to be able to keep up with current developments.
 Students will become familiar with practitioners' tools as well as learning the role of legislative history, sources for securing intellectual property rights and patent and trademark searching.
 Legal information and technologies are constantly changing, and firms are constantly licensing new databases.
 Become familiar with the specialized tools used by lawyers in intellectual property practices.
 Classes will combine instruction and hands-on exercises using major print, electronic, and web based resources for intellectual property law research.
-NOTE: This seminar satisfies the Upper-class Professional Skills requirement.
+NOTE: This class satisfies the upper-class Professional Skills requirement and counts toward the 6 credit Experiential Learning requirement.
 NOTE: Students may not add this course after the first class has been held.
-This course meets January 25 through March 1.
+This course meets January 16 through February 27.